How to Renew Indiana Medicaid

 • Social Security numbers for all household members

-• Changes in household size — birth, marriage, divorce, or member moving in/out
+• Documentation of changes in household size — birth, marriage, divorce, or member moving in/out

-• Changes in health insurance — any new employer-sponsored coverage
+• Documentation of changes in health insurance — any new employer-sponsored coverage

 HIP POWER account holders: renewal and contributions